Traffic Management Act 2004: Parts 3 and 4 - Permits and Street Works

 The second wave of the Traffic Management Act 2004 aims to implement permit regulation.
 As part of this regulation work undertakers have to apply for a permit to work on a street.
 Undertaker have to discuss and agree the restriction on work timing, apparatus etc. with highway authorities.
 The highway authorities should approve/reject the application after verifying the permit conditions.

+Part 5

+This allows Transport for London to designate a strategic road network in Greater London, and covers other matters.

+Part 6 - Civil enforcement of traffic contraventions

+This part covers contraventions such as vehicles parking incorrectly or using bus lanes.
+These are enforced by Penalty Charge Notices.

 Part 7

 Section 99 - Commencement, transitionals and savings

 The following orders have been made under this section: